 At this stage, virtual assistants using AI and natural language processing (NLP) can further optimize interactions.
 This significantly increases the self-service and digital channel capacity to serve customers.
 Email assistants, chatbots, and advanced IVR technology can now perform any task required to create more convenient and optimized conversations.

-experience is ever evolving.
-Enable improved experiences through journey monitoring and analytics along with AI-enabled journey orchestration.
-Using AI over all the data coming from the automated journeys and all the channels they are exposed to allows organizations to make decisions in real time, based on what’s best for individual customers.
+Customer support and digital experiences are ever evolving.
+Enable improved experiences through journey monitoring and predictive analytics along with AI-enabled journey orchestration.
+Using AI over all the big data coming from the automated journeys and all the channels they are exposed to allows organizations to make decisions in real time, based on what’s best for individual customers.
 The technology acts as a central brain that determines the best action for that specific member with every interaction and touchpoint.
 Share this insight with digital teams as well as human agents to inform CX improvements and collect associate insight as well to balance lessons from both automated and non-automated interactions.

 At this stage, journeys don’t need to be only reactive.
 They can also be proactive and take initiatives to achieve business targets and increase CX, reducing effort from the customer.